francescoraves483/openwrt-v2x/README.md

 ```
 cp configs/config_APU2_full.config .config
 ```
-* Run "make menuconfig" and select a target (for instance, x86/x86_64, as when targeting the APU1D boards), then set a default config (the target should be already selected if you are using the "config_APU.config"/"config_APU2_full.config" configuration):
+* Run "make menuconfig" and select a target (for instance, x86/x86_64, as when targeting the APU1D or APU2 boards), then set a default config (the target should be already selected if you are using the "config_APU.config"/"config_APU2_full.config" configuration):
 ```
 make menuconfig
 make defconfig